-The dark and startlingly violent Israeli-Hamas conflict rightly receives much historical and political comment and analysis.
-Less considered are the psychological hungers and anxieties that lie deep beneath.
+The darkly tenacious and startlingly violent Israeli-Hamas conflict rightly continues to receive much historical and political comment and analysis.
+Less considered though, are the generating psychological hungers and anxieties that lie deep beneath.

 What are these?
-Can such understanding help?
+And can such understanding help?